 The better the weather seems to be getting the more posts I read of kids out in the garden, having endless hours of fun in beautiful gardens catered to them and very family friendly.
 I love these posts as it makes me dream of how I one day hope for a garden like that.
-I know I hope one day to make a mud kitchen for them and sandpit and get a trampoline maybe? swing set? play house?
+I hope one day to make a mud kitchen for them and a sandpit too.
+Perhaps have an expert take care of the lawn – for example https://www.lawncare.net/service-areas/california/ and then get a trampoline maybe?
+A swing set?
+A play house?
 BBQ?
 Who knows!

 Like most children my kids LOVE to be outdoors and can make the most of any situation they find themselves in, I guess when a child has imagination equipment is irrelevant and so whilst we don’t realistically have the money to revamp the garden and make it a haven of fun, it still holds many exciting things for the kids to create adventure.